 The labor and employment team counsels clients on legal compliance and litigation issues, including wage and hour, employment discrimination, wrongful termination, harassment and non-compete matters.
 The team also advises on labor and employment issues that arise in mergers and acquisitions, and it provides clients with preventive litigation strategies through management training programs and compliance audits.

-For client needs that extend beyond the United States, the office has a team of cross border lawyers with hands-on experience with matters relating to the BRIC countries, Brazil, Russia, India and China; Canada; Spain; Korea and Japan.
+For client needs that extend beyond the United States, the office has a team of cross border lawyers with hands-on experience with matters relating to Brazil, Russia, China, Canada, Spain, Korea and Japan, among others.
 These lawyers often work in concert with K&L Gates lawyers in offices across South America, Europe, Asia and Australia.
-Areas of focus cover energy, infrastructure, resources, contracting and procurement, insolvencies and distressed debt, corporate finance, private equity, real estate and M&A. Recent representations include a Brazilian enterprise in connection with a $100 million regional surety bonding guarantee facility for projects in Latin America and the Caribbean; a Spanish telecommunications company in connection with a $400 million acquisition of a landline and cellular telephone carrier in Central America; an Indian company in a $400 million asset acquisition from a Chapter 11 debtor; a Japanese financial institution and several commercial banks as lenders counsel in relation to a cogeneration project in the Philippines; a Canadian corporation independent power producer in a $220 million takeover bid; a leading Korean refinery oil company in joint venture negotiations for oil-field exploration in Kazakhstan; and a number of "firsts" in Russia, including advising on the first non-recourse loan in Russia by the European Bank for Reconstruction and Development.
+Areas of focus cover energy, infrastructure, resources, contracting and procurement, insolvencies and distressed debt, corporate finance, private equity, real estate and M&A. Recent representations include a Brazilian enterprise in connection with a $100 million regional surety bonding guarantee facility for projects in Latin America and the Caribbean; a Spanish telecommunications company in connection with a $400 million acquisition of a landline and cellular telephone carrier in Central America; a Japanese financial institution and several commercial banks as lenders counsel in relation to a cogeneration project in the Philippines; a Canadian corporation independent power producer in a $220 million takeover bid; a leading Korean refinery oil company in joint venture negotiations for oil-field exploration in Kazakhstan; and a number of “firsts” in Russia, including advising on the first non-recourse loan in Russia by the European Bank for Reconstruction and Development.